JennEYoon/datasciY/logs/logs-9.25.2020.md

   * Working on fastai book this week.
   * Check back with Meetup, small group. - Peter Deep Face, alt mod add.
 Dan?
   * Sent invitation to WCC to join Nov Meetup fastai beginning.
 Maybe send 1 more remider on Monday before?
-  * Hacktoberfest -- not going to make it this year, OK too much else to pay attention to.
-    - WWC/Excel -- add PR with #hactoberfest labels.

   * Say hello to Elise from WWC NOVA.
   \-\-\-
   * House - Jon postponed to Nov 6 Friday.
 Wrap up soon.
   * Garden - plants move this week, front mow.
   * Greenhouse - set up this weekend.

+#### Hacktoberfest -- not going to make it this year, OK too much else to pay attention to.
+    - WWC/Excel -- add PR with #hactoberfest labels.
+  > What happens if I make a pull request before the maintainer adds a hacktoberfest topic to the repository?
+﹢
+Your pull request will undergo a review period in which the repository will be checked for the Hacktoberfest topic or has a hacktoberfest-accepted label on it.
+We will continue to check this pull request and repository until November 1 for the hacktoberfest topic.
+If the topic is added to the repository, the pull request will become valid.

+---